essentialkaos/bibop/COOKBOOK.md

 #### `lock-workdir`

-Changes current directory to working dir for every command.
+If set to Yes, the current directory will be changed to working dir for every command.

 **Syntax:** `lock-workdir <flag>`